kemjensak/gearboxAssembly/README.md

 The Gearbox Assembly Assistance Challenge evaluates bimanual robotic systems in collaborative gearbox assembly within manufacturing environments.
 It targets scenarios where robots work seamlessly with human operators.

+**⭐ NEWS (12.12.2025):** Due to LFS bandwidth limits, the LFS files may fail to download.
+As an alternative, download the LFS files by clicking https://drive.google.com/file/d/1EmJyEl4Wqnr2zm0h4GMsLB5S197hABi1/view?usp=sharing, extract it, and place its contents into `gearboxAssembly/source/Galaxea_Lab_External/assets`.
 ## Overview

 In this project, we setup a Isaac Lab environment for the Galaxea R1 gearbox assembly task.